Tupelo Honey: Release

 Tupelo Honey was first released on LP in October 1971 on Warner Bros.
 Records.
 The album reached number 27 on the Billboard 200, which was the highest position reached in the US by any of Morrison's albums at that point.
 However it failed to reach any of the charts across Europe.
 By the middle of 1974 Tupelo Honey had sold well over 350,000 copies (50,000 more than Moondance), and in 1977 it was certified gold by the RIAA.

 Three singles were released from the album.
 The first, "Wild Night", with a rare alternative take on "When That Evening Sun Goes Down" as the B-side, proved popular enough to reach number 28 on the US Billboard Hot 100.
 The single fared slightly better in The Netherlands, peaking at number 24.
 "Tupelo Honey" reached number 47 on the US singles chart, with the B-side "Starting a New Life". "(Straight to Your Heart) Like a Cannonball", with "Old Old Woodstock" as the B-side, was the third single from the album and only reached number 119, just outside the Billboard Hot 100.

 The album was reissued on CD in 1990 by Polydor Records.
 Another CD reissue was released in 1997 by Polydor and Mercury Records.
 The 29 January 2008 reissued and remastered version of the album, released on CD, contains an alternate extended (5:32) take of "Wild Night" and a reworked cover version of the traditional song "Down by the Riverside".
 It was also reissued on vinyl, but without the bonus tracks.

+As of 2025, the album has been long out of print on CD, vinyl and is unavailable on any streaming service with the exception of the album's title track and "Wild Night" which were featured on various Morrison compilation albums throughout his career.